 5 Books About Self Harm

 Reading books that represent psychological aspects and mental illness is my inspiration.
-Also, I found myself lucky because many people suffer from many issues that give me some lessons and hope.
-So, I have always had a soft corner about them.
-Now, I will review 5 books on self-harm.
+I have always had a soft corner for them.
+Here are five books that represent self-harm and solutions to it.
 Let’s read!

 1. Girl in Pieces

-I enjoyed this book initially but had a hard time reading it because it touches too close to home.
-But since her story is so different from mine, this girl has gone through everything.
+I initially enjoyed this book but had difficulty reading it because it was too close to home.
+But since her story differs from mine, this girl has gone through everything.
 What’s so interesting about it is that I can have the same thoughts she can have.

 Author: Kathleen Glasgow